 One of the things on my list to do while in Europe was run my second marathon.
+On the D-day, I got to know how well I had stuck to my 3 month marathon training plan.
 Having run one in Dunedin previously 2 years ago I know this would be quite a commitment but would ensure I got out running and exploring Warsaw by foot in preparation for whichever one I chose.
 So when I heard of the Warsaw Orlen Marathon a few months back it seemed like the prefect opportunity to see the city I am living in and meet people in the local running scene.

 Well the race was 2 days ago and so here is the tale of how it went.